Prev/shaman/README.md

 `ASP`, `Bash`, `C`, `C#`, `CSS`, `HTML`, `Java`, `JavaScript`, `Objective-c`, `PHP`, `Python`, `Ruby`, `SQL`, `Swift`, and `XML`.

-Shaman is implemented base on Naïve Bayes Classification and pattern matching technique.
+Shaman is implemented with Bayes Classification and pre-defined RegEx patterns.
-Pre-trained model is included in the library, where the size of the model is only **214KB**.
+Pre-trained model is included in the library, where the size of the model is **214KB**.

 The accuracy of the included model is **78%** with the test set and 83% with the training set.
 See accuracy section for detail.